ajnyga/tsvConverter/README.md

 ## Licence
 The conversion tool is distributed under the GNU GPL v3.

+## Changes in version 1.5.0.0 (Aug 2024)
+- Revised command line parsing
+- Rewrite to use DOM model

 ## Changes in version 1.4.0.0 (Aug 2023)
 - Support OJS 3.3